mojtaba-gheytasi/go-order-system-showcase/Architecture.md

 **Copy the contract into every service that needs it.** Each service keeps its own copy of the `.proto` file.
 This works on day one and needs no shared code at all.
-But there is no longer a single source of truth, so the copies drift.
+But there is no longer a single source of truth, so the copies drift — and nothing tells you.

 ### What is used instead